Are you excited to plan a ski trip? If this is your first time skiing? We have you covered!

 How Long Should I Plan a Ski Trip For?

 To make the best decision on location, determining the length of your trip is essential.
 If you are planning for a week or two of skiing, I definitely recommend going out west to the best ski resorts in the United States.

 Utah Ski Resorts

 In Utah, there are a number of resorts very close to Salt Lake City and the international airport.
-It is about 30 minutes to Park City from the airport.
+It is about 30 minutes to amazing resorts including Park City from the airport.